emanking203/King-Emily-Portfolio/final_project_part2.md

 ### Changes to storyboard and wireframes

+I like person 1's suggestion about showing which orchestras (if any) are successful at showcasing women composers to prove that it is feasible to do so, but I feel that it may take some time to find that data so I'm keeping it on my change list as a maybe.
+I will take their suggestion to use the word programming instead of chosen.
 I will make the final visualization clearer by stating in the 2019 - 2020 season, orchestras chose only a small percentage of all the women composers that are out there.
 I also like person 2's suggestions for the titles, so I will adapt those.
 I like person 3's thoughts on showing whether the most frequently chosen composers are living or dead, and I agree that continuing to choose composers from the 1800's is part of the gender representation problem.
 If I have the time, I will try to add that element to my dataset and create either a separate chart or label an existing chart(s) to show how that is part of the problem.

 # Revised Storyboard and Wireframe